pinskylab/kelpEVOL_fq_gz_processing/README.md

 ---

-The purpose of this repo is to provide the steps for pprocessing raw fq files for both `Shotgun Sequencing Libraries - SSL data` for probe development and the [Capture Shotgun Sequencing Libraries- CSSL data](https://github.com/philippinespire/pire_cssl_data_processing)
+The purpose of this repo is to provide the steps for processing raw fq files for both [Shotgun Sequencing Libraries - SSL data](https://github.com/philippinespire/pire_ssl_data_processing) for probe development and the [Capture Shotgun Sequencing Libraries- CSSL data](https://github.com/philippinespire/pire_cssl_data_processing)

 Scripts with the `ssl` are designed for shotgun data

 Scripts with the `cssl` are designed for capture-shotgun data

 Scripts with no suffix in the name can be used for both types of data

 ---

-0. Create your `species dir` and tTransfer your raw data *(can take several hours)*
+0. Create your `species dir` and transfer your raw data *(can take several hours)*

 1. Run `fastqc`
 *(can take several hours)*
     * review results with `multiqc` output

-Fastqc and Multiqc can be run simultaneously using the [Multi_FASTQC.sh](https://github.com/philippinespire/pire_ssl_data_processing/blob/main/scripts/Multi_FASTQC.sh) script in this repo
+Fastqc and Multiqc can be run simultaneously using the [Multi_FASTQC.sh](https://github.com/philippinespire/pire_fq_gz_processing/blob/main/Multi_FASTQC.sh) script in this repo

 Execute `Multi_FASTQC.sh` while providing, in quotations and in this order, (1) a suffix that will identify the files to be processed, and (2) the FULL path to these files.